donkuri/japanese-resources/README.md

 [Immersion](https://learnjapanese.moe/guide/#15-what-even-is-immersion) is the main tool we use to learn the language.
 See [the mining section](#mining) for an explanation on how to use some of these tools.

-- Immersion frameworks
+- Large frameworks
   - [ッツreader](https://reader.ttsu.app) - An online book reader supporting Yomitan to help you read (light) novels.
   - [asbplayer](https://github.com/killergerbah/asbplayer) - A browser-based media player to allow you to use Yomitan on subtitle files for anime and the like.
   - [mpvacious](https://github.com/Ajatt-Tools/mpvacious) - A script for MPV made to help you create Anki cards from video with subtitles.
   - [mokuro](https://github.com/kha-white/mokuro) - An OCR made to turn manga into Yomitan-able files.
 You can also read from [the reader](https://reader.mokuro.app/) or [the catalog](https://catalog.mokuro.moe/).
   - [Agent](https://github.com/0xDC00/agent) - A text hooker to help you use Yomitan with video games.
   - [Textractor](https://github.com/Artikash/Textractor) - A text hooker to help you use Yomitan with visual novels.

+- Tools
-- Immersion advice
+  -

+- Tips and tricks
-  - [Thoughts on immersion](https://donkuri.github.io/learn-japanese/immersion/) - A collection of thoughts on immersion to help people get into it.
+  - **[Thoughts on immersion](https://donkuri.github.io/learn-japanese/immersion/)** - A collection of thoughts on immersion to help people get into it.
 Written by [kuri](https://github.com/donkuri/).
-  - [How to immerse](https://learnjapanese.moe/guide/#27-how-to-immerse) - A discussion on immersion and how best to do it.
+  - **[How to immerse](https://learnjapanese.moe/guide/#27-how-to-immerse)** - A discussion on immersion and how best to do it.
 Written by shoui.

 - Recommendations
   - **[Japanese media recommendations](https://docs.google.com/spreadsheets/d/1w42HEKEu2AzZg9K7PI0ma9ICmr2qYEKQ9IF4XxFSnQU/edit?gid=1999205540#gid=1999205540)** - A Japanese media recommendation spreadsheet listing various along with a difficulty description.
 Managed by [kuri](https://github.com/donkuri/).